FazeCT/ctf/ACSC 2023/test.md

 ## Solution

 The encrypt.js holds all of the logic of the whole encrypting system.
-After changing some of the number obfuscation, I immediately realize the flow of the function 'b(d,f)' like so:
+After changing some of the number obfuscation, I immediately realized that the flow of the function 'b(d,f)' was like so:

 - First, it receives our message as d and our password 'acscpass' as f.